The noncommutative Poisson bracket and the deformation of the family algebras: Introduction

-In this paper, we study family algebras in another approach.
-It is well-known that we have a \textit{Poisson bracket} on $S(\mathfrak{g})$ (see \cite{Ki3}): Let $X_i$ be a basis of $\mathfrak{g}$ and $c^k_{ij}$ be the structure constant with respect to the basis $X_i$, then for any $a,b \in S(\mathfrak{g})$, the Poisson bracket is defined to be
+In this paper, we study the family algebras from another viewpoint.
+It is well-known that we have a \emph{Poisson bracket} on $S(\mathfrak{g})$ (see \cite{Ki3}): Let $X_i$ be a basis of $\mathfrak{g}$ and $c^k_{ij}$ be the structure constant with respect to the basis $X_i$, then for any $a,b \in S(\mathfrak{g})$, the Poisson bracket is defined to be